 18. Bike colour. ½ a point.

 People seem to get steamed up about this one.
-But can you see the fuel tank colour of an oncoming bike?
+But can you see the fuel tank colour of an oncoming bike before it is close?
 The front mudguard colour?
 I sure cannot.

 19. High beam in daytime. ¼ of a point.

-And there it is right down here worth almost nothing.
+And there it is right down here worth almost nothing according to the studies.

 20. Unusual effects. ¼ of a point.